 About the Founder

 Based in Canterbury, New Zealand.
-Studied Human Geography and Social Anthropology.
-Originally from the North East of England.
+University majors in Human Geography and Social Anthropology.

 In 2009, New Zealand was in the grip of the global financial crisis.
 Opportunities were scarce, and for a lot of people it was difficult to see a way forward.
 That year, I enrolled in Trade and Enterprise New Zealand's "Be Your Own Boss" programme, a free three month course designed to help people develop a viable business case and get started on their own terms.
 For those who demonstrated a strong enough plan, there was a small financial grant available at the end.
 I completed the course and was awarded one of the two grants.

 My first attempt at client web design taught me something important fast: I did not want to build things for clients.
 I wanted to build things for people.
-Clients want their vision built.
-People just want the truth.
-I found the truth more interesting.
+There is a difference.
+Clients want revisions.
+People want answers.

 I noticed that New Zealanders were constantly searching for calculation tools online, and that most of what they found was either outdated, inaccurate, or buried behind advertising that made the experience miserable.
 So I started building.
 The first calculator, a GST tool launched in 2011, reached the number one spot on Google within weeks.
 It was simple, it was fast, and it gave people what they needed without asking for anything in return.